zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_dr/_index.md

 ## Configure disaster recovery in Azure SQL Managed Instance on AKS using an ARM Template

-The following Jumpstart scenario will guide you on how to deply a "Ready to Go" environment so you can configure [disaster recovery](https://docs.microsoft.com/azure/azure-arc/data/managed-instance-disaster-recovery) using [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) and [SQL Managed Instance](https://docs.microsoft.com/azure/azure-arc/data/managed-instance-overview) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/dr/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
+The following Jumpstart scenario will guide you on how to deply a "Ready to Go" environment so you can configure [disaster recovery](https://docs.microsoft.com/azure/azure-arc/data/managed-instance-disaster-recovery) using [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) and [SQL Managed Instance](https://docs.microsoft.com/azure/azure-arc/data/managed-instance-overview) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/dr/intro-kubernetes) cluster using an [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

 By the end of this guide, you will have two AKS clusters deployed in two separate Virtual Networks with two Azure Arc SQL Managed Instances deployed on both clusters, disaster recovery configured between the two sites, and a Microsoft Windows Server 2022 (Datacenter) Azure client VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services: